gdsbook/book/docs/_build/notebooks/05_choropleth.md

 $$k=(max-
 min)/w.$$

-Below we present several approaches to create these break points that follow criteria that can be of interest in different contests, as they focus on different priorities.
+Below we present several approaches to create these break points that follow criteria that can be of interest in different contexts, as they focus on different priorities.

 #### Equal Intervals